-In the egocentric interaction paradigm, the modeled human individual needs to be viewed as an agent that can move about in a mixed-reality environment (an environment consisting of both directly accessible everyday "real"
+In the egocentric interaction paradigm, the modeled human individual needs to be viewed as an agent that can move about in a mixed-reality environment (an environment consisting of both directly accessible everyday "real" entities and virtual/digital objects accessed through mediating digital devices), not as a "user" performing a dialogue with a computer.
+Adopting the physical-virtual equity principle mentioned before, the Egocentric Interaction paradigm substitutes the concepts of (device) "input" and "output" with (human agent) "action" and "perception".

 Figure 2.2: The Situative Space Model.
-[151].
+[150].